vamsi-bhavani/vb-aws-course/7. AWS Elastic Load Balancing (ELB)/README.md

 AWS Application Load Balancer (ALB) operates at the application layer (Layer 7) and directs traffic based on URL routing rules, allowing multiple applications to be hosted on a single load balancer.
 It supports advanced routing, SSL termination, and content-based routing.

-### Benefits of an AWS Application Load Balancer
+### Benefits of AWS Application Load Balancer (ALB)

+* Works at Application Layer (Layer 7): Operates at Layer 7 and makes routing decisions based on application-level information like URLs and hostnames.

-1. **Content-Based Routing:** Routes traffic based on content of the request (e.g., URL path).
+* Content-Based Routing: Routes traffic based on the content of the request (e.g., URL path).

-2. **Host-Based Routing:** Routes traffic based on host headers.
+* Host-Based Routing: Routes traffic based on host headers (e.g., different domains pointing to different target groups).

-3. **Path-Based Routing:** Routes traffic based on URL paths.
+* Path-Based Routing: Routes traffic based on URL paths (e.g., `/api`, `/admin`, `/images`).

-4. **WebSocket Support:** Supports WebSocket traffic.
+* SSL/TLS Termination: Handles SSL certificates at the load balancer level, reducing encryption/decryption load on backend servers.

+* WebSocket Support: Supports long-lived WebSocket connections for real-time applications like chat apps and live dashboards.

-5. **Integrated with AWS WAF:** Provides protection against common web exploits and SQL injection.
+* Integrated with AWS WAF: Protects applications from common web attacks like SQL injection and cross-site scripting (XSS).

+* Multiple Applications on One Load Balancer: Allows multiple applications to run behind a single ALB using routing rules.

+* Better for Microservices and Containers: Works well with microservices architecture and integrates with services like ECS and EKS.

+* Health Checks: Continuously monitors backend targets and sends traffic only to healthy instances.

 ----
 ### Lab Session - Creation of an Application Load Balancer